 I apologize, DMs, for adding "spiritual guidance" to your prep burdens (using a loose, materialist definition of "spiritual", as in "of or related to the human spirit; ie, morale, emotion, and character").
 I certainly do not consider myself qualified in that department.

 The ultimate measure of the game, from this perspective, might be "do people outgrow your games, and go on to live happy lives?"
 I spoke with one of my old players recently, and he mentioned that he has come to see RPGs / storygames as a form of "group therapy."
-I don't know that I'd go that far, but I think it aligns with my meaning.
+I don't know that I'd go that far (those are very soft words), but I think it's reasonably consistent with my meaning.

 I don't mean to say that TSR D&D was intentionally designed as a training program.
 I think training is a welcome, desirable side effect which can justify the activity.
 Norbert Wiener, in The Human Use of Human Beings (one of the seminal texts of cybernetics), discusses the function of play, and argues that generally, play is training in vertebrate species, who come into the world with much more plasticity than eg invertebrates; you will never see an ant play.
 We humans play as well, and for the same reasons: training and pack-bonding, in preparation for the difficulties of life.